Instructional Technology Professional Development Training

 Date Time Location

-During this session we will take an in-depth look at the Blackboard Grade Center.
-You will learn how to create columns and categories, enter grades, monitor student progress, and how to communicate information to students using the Blackboard Grade Center.
-Finally, you will learn how to create reports and export your grades from the Blackboard Grade Center to an Excel spreadsheet.
+During this session, we will take an in-depth look at the Blackboard Ultra Gradebook.
+We will discuss how to manage items and post grades from the four different Gradebook views.
+You will learn how to add graded items, create calculations, add categories, enter and post grades as well as monitor student progress.
+We will do a deep dive on the Gradebook settings and new Gradebook options in Blackboard Ultra.
+Finally, you will learn how to export your grades from the Blackboard Gradebook to an Excel spreadsheet.

 Date Time Location